-Zac Spear joined AGH in 2010.
-His prior experience includes four years in the financial services industry.
-He serves clients primarily in the financial services, agribusiness and manufacturing industries.
-Zac manages the firm’s employee benefit plan audit practice; he has earned certification in employee benefit plan auditing from the American Institute of CPAs (AICPA).
+Zac Spear has more than 10 years of public accounting experience.
+He leads the firm’s manufacturing industry team.
+Zac also manages the firm’s employee benefit plan audit practice; he has earned certification in employee benefit plan auditing from the American Institute of CPAs (AICPA).

 Zac is a certified public accountant and a member of both the AICPA and the Kansas Society of CPAs (KSCPA).
 He was honored as one of the KSCPA’s “20 up to 40” young leaders program.
 Zac earned a bachelor’s degree in communications from the University of Kansas and a master’s of business administration from Baker University.

 Daniel White assists organizations with their organizational development needs, including strategic and operational planning, leadership development, and employee engagement efforts.
 He has worked with a wide range of industries, including construction, healthcare, manufacturing, banking, not-for-profits, and government organizations.
 He has also worked internationally as an organizational development consultant, serving organizations in Bolivia, Guatemala and Ghana.